 When we have consistent warm temperatures for 2-3 weeks straight, warm-season plants awaken from dormancy.
 This is often resulting in vulnerability to freeze and pest injury.
 Many pests begin to emerge.
 Just last week, I noticed aphids feeding on the underside of Live Oaks.
 Other pests like winter weeds will eventually break through the pre-emergent and become noticeable.

-In order to prepare, our professionals are focusing on the following items:
+To prepare, our professionals are focusing on the following items:

 Written by: Ronny Nelson, Horticulturist, Board Certified Master Arborist and President of Simply Horticulture, LLC.